Nikon D1 vs Sony RX100 IV

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The RX100 IV indeed provides for movie recording, while the D1 does not.
 The highest resolution format that the RX100 IV can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 IV has an electronic viewfinder (2359k dots), while the D1 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the RX100 IV offers a wider field of view (100%) than the one in the D1 (96%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the RX100 IV has a higher magnification (0.59x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon D1 and Sony RX100 IV along with similar information for a selection of comparators.

 One feature that is present on the D1, but is missing on the RX100 IV is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The RX100 IV has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the D1 does not have a selfie-screen.